When viewing Park West art at our Michigan gallery or aboard more than 100 cruise ships, you may find more than a wonderful work of art to collect.

 Viewing art boosts health

 The Nord-Trondelag Health Study involved collecting information and samples from 130,000 Norwegians ages 13 and up.
-Koenraad Cuypers, a researcher in the department of public health and general practice at the Norwegian University of Science and Technology, used data from the study that questioned more than 50,000 men and women about how often they attended galleries and museums, viewed films and other cultural activities.
+Koenraad Cuypers, a researcher in the department of public health and general practice at the Norwegian University of Science and Technology, examined data from the study, which questioned more than 50,000 men and women about how often they participated in cultural activities like attending galleries and museums and viewing films.

 Cupyers discovered that participation in cultural activities, such as creating art, attending concerts and sporting events correlated with good health, satisfaction with life, low anxiety and low depression in both men and women.
 Specifically, 84 percent of those who participated in at least four activities reported good health, and 91 percent of them reported high satisfaction in their lives.

 Furthermore, the study concluded that these benefits were found in people who both created or consumed the culture.
 This means creating artwork as well as viewing or collecting art offer the same benefits.

 Interestingly enough, females receive more benefits from active culture consumption (i.e. creating art) while males benefit more from passively consuming culture (i.e. viewing art).
 In other words, enriching yourself with culture is a great way to improve your quality of life, even if you’re not the one holding the brush.

 Museum and gallery visits improve thinking and empathy

 More than 10,000 students were surveyed, and the majority of them (70 to 88 percent) retained factual information from the tours.
 Students also displayed improved critical thinking skills as well as gains in tolerance and historical empathy.
 While the study focused on museums, this can arguably extend to galleries as well.